Search

 • Preheat oven to 375 degrees.

-• Arrange the cubed squash on a baking sheet and toss with one tablespoon oil, and sprinkle with salt.
+• Arrange the cubed squash on a baking sheet, toss with one tablespoon of oil, and sprinkle with salt.

-• Add the roasted squash and the coconut milk and turn off the heat.
+• Add the coconut milk and coconut cream and turn off the heat.
 With a hand blender, puree the mixture until smooth.
 (You can also use a blender or Vitamix).
+(If you want your soup to be slightly chunky, omit 1-2 cups before you puree.)

-• Return the soup to the heat and allow it to come to a roiling bubble.
-Add the palm sugar, and season to taste with salt, and take the soup off the heat.
+• Return the soup to the heat and let it come to a roiling bubble.
+Add the palm sugar, season to taste with salt, and take the soup off the heat.

-• Serve each bowl with a teaspoon of fresh lime juice and scallions and cilantro as garnish.
+• Serve each bowl with a teaspoon of fresh lime juice, scallions, and cilantro as a garnish.

 Notes